ssnd/seq-db/docs/en/05-seq-ql.md

 source_type:access* | fields KB, status, timestamp
 ```

-In this example, the final result includes only `KB`, `status`, and `timestamp`, conserving memory and reducing output
+In this example, the final result includes only `KB`, `status`, and `timestamp`, reducing output time.
-time.